ldelaprade/JavaCodingStyle/README.md

     }
 };
 ```
-but will also allow a compact format:
+And will also allow its equivalent compact format:

 ```java
 return new MyClass()